7 Signs Your Electric Outlets Might Need Replacement

 Electric outlets are not made to be noticed.
 Plain and simple, they dot the walls of your home or office waiting to be plugged.
 They’re unassuming, dependable, and for all intents and purposes, pretty much invisible.

-But when an electrical outlet fails, it can result in major problems and safety hazards that need to be addressed.
+But when an electrical outlet fails or you have a faulty outlet, it can result in major problems and safety hazards that need to be addressed.
 Frequently the issue is that the outlet is old, worn, outdated, or seriously damaged to the point that it needs to be replaced with an entirely new circuit and faceplate.

 Chances are that you, as a home or office dweller, can not diagnose the problem an outlet is having on your own, and it’s certainly not going to tell you.
 But there are some common signs and symptoms that power outlets can exhibit that could indicate when it’s time to replace them entirely — and they’re signs that almost everyone can notice very easily.